Learn path · Self-paced · Free

 ~1–2 hrs

 Don't just read — build.
 The tutorials walk you through creating your first Mind, Skill, or Tool on the platform.
 The goal isn't a production-ready product.
 The goal is to understand what building on Minds actually feels like, and to identify which primitives your product will need.
-Founders who've touched the platform write significantly stronger applications.
+People who've built on the platform write significantly stronger applications.

 After this stage

-You've touched the platform.
+You've shipped something on Minds.
 You know which primitives your product needs and roughly how you'd wire them together.

 Define your build